fabrication and welding

-A work based learning programme that allows you to earn a wage and work whilst studying industry recognised qualifications.
+The foundation apprenticeship in welding and fabrication is a work-based learning programme that allows you to earn a wage and work whilst studying towards industry recognised qualifications.

-This apprenticeship is designed for anyone who wishes to become a qualified welder, regardless of experience.
+This apprenticeship is designed for anyone who wishes to become a qualified welder fabricator, regardless of experience.

 How does it work?